 I've had numerous uphill struggles with my landlord - and seen my rent rise from that first month's £585, then to £600, then £650 and finally £675.
 London, huh?

-My neighbours have been constant, a nice I rush couple called Bill and Jeanine.
+My neighbours have been constant, a nice I Irish couple called Bill and Jeanine.
 I'll miss them, actually.

 The plan was originally to move out in November 2013.
 It's why if you ever watch A Bedtime Story in full (congrats if you do, and a little pity too) my room is stripped bare when the film hits the Halloween mark.
-As a favour to my landlord and re plastered bits of the wall then, and painted again.
+As a favour to my landlord I re-plastered bits of the wall, and painted them again.
 I did the same this time, too - meaning I'm moving out of a room that's in better shape than when I moved into it!

 Which leads to today.
 An empty room.
 The last day.
 Land lord arriving to pick up the keys.
 Me handing them across, and taking one last look back at where I called home.
-A little sad as, for now at least, whilst I'm job hunting still my life remains in flux... and I have no need home to go to.
+A little sad as, for now at least, whilst I'm job hunting still, my life remains in flux... and I have no real home to go to.